AlyScript/wheelx/README.md

 By default, wheelx uses port 8888.
 To change this, you should use the `-p` option

 `go run main.go -p <port>`

+wheelx benefits from several helpful endpoints which provide useful data.

+the `stats` endpoint will show the number of requests that the server has received.